 - Priority for DDF is given to Grants originating in our District.

-- Grant applications should be submitted to the District Steering Committee for review before submission to TRF.
+- Grant applications are to be submitted to the District Executive Committee for review before submission to TRF.
 Members of the District Global Grants Mentoring Committee are available to help new grant writers with the grants.

 Tips for Successful Global Grants from Experienced District 6490 Grant Writers